vgod/vimrc/README.md

 ----------------------

 If a plugin was checked out as a git submodule, you can upgrade the plugin with git pull.
-For example,
+For example, to upgrade Command-T

      $ cd ~/.vim/bundle/command-t
      $ git pull